taylorpk/CastleAdventure/README.md

-# Castle Adventure is a text-based game written in python.
-Every time you play, it's different because the monsters are randomized!
+# Castle Adventure is a text-based game that changes every time you play!
+Choose your own path and hopefully you will make it out alive!